fullmero12-prog/The-Hoard/docs/COMMANDS.md

 - `!testshop` — Generate a mock Bing, Bang & Bongo shop for the first online player.
 - `!testrelic` — Roll a random relic using DeckManager (falls back to static data if decks are missing).
 - `!resethandouts` — Delete Hoard Run-generated handouts (boons, relics, kits) so journals are clean before a reset.
+- `!giverelic <Relic Name>` — (GM only) Grant every tracked player the specified relic by its catalog name and auto-apply effects when possible.
 - `!givevladren` — Installs the Vladren Moroi kit on the issuing GM for testing the ancestor token actions.
 - `!resetvladren` — Resets per-room charges for Vladren Moroi features on the issuing GM.
 - `!bindvladren` — Mirrors Vladren Moroi's token action buttons onto the currently selected PC (GM only).